Surfari time: best beaches in Sri Lanka

 An aerial view down over Unawatuna Beach © aksenovden / Shutterstock

-6. Kalpitya Peninsula Beach
+6. For coral reefs: Kalpitya Peninsula Beach

 Kalpitya is a beautiful windswept peninsula in the northwest.
 Lined with spotless beaches, it's bounded on either side by the sea and the Puttalam Lagoon.
 There are miles and miles of secluded beaches to enjoy.
-However: it’s worth remembering that no matter how private it might feel as nudity and topless sunbathing are illegal in Sri Lanka.
+However: it’s worth remembering that no matter how private it might feel, nudity and topless sunbathing are illegal in Sri Lanka.

 Kalpitiya-sri-lanka-shutterstock_397702036